dragonflyoss/design/systems-analysis/quic-protocol/quic-protocol.md

 ### Performance

-The congestion control algorithm used Bottleneck Bandwidth and Round-trip propagation time(BBR) for QUIC protocols.
+The test environment is a local area network with RTT less than 10ms, using the Bottleneck Bandwidth and Round-trip propagation time(BBR) congestion control algorithm for QUIC protocols.

 <!-- markdownlint-disable -->